Into the space age at The Needles New Battery

 The Needles New Battery is a small site, further up the headland from the Old Battery.
 Its two underground rooms tell the fascinating story of British space rockets which were secretly tested here between the 1950s and 70s.

 After testing at the New Battery, the rockets were taken to Woomera in Australia for launching.
 In the underground rooms, which were the nerve centre of this highly secret operation, there are models of the rockets Black Knight and Black Arrow and the satellite Prospero.

-There is no admission charge to the Needles New Battery and opening times vary from the Old Battery.
-The New Battery is often open on additional days to those advertised, so it is worth phoning (01983) 754772 to check.
+There is no admission charge to the Needles New Battery, it is open 7 days a week, from 11am to 4pm.
 Access to the rooms is down a short flight of steps.